 Areas of interest

-- Nineteenth- and twentieth-century British and American literature (fiction, drama, poetry)
+- Nineteenth-century British literature (fiction, drama, poetry)

-- British performance traditions, especially theatre, music hall, melodrama, and pantomime in the nineteenth century
+- British performance traditions, especially theatre, music hall, melodrama, and pantomime

 - Italian, French, and German opera in nineteenth-century London

 - Theatre in British India; the court theatres of the late Ottoman Empire

 - The actor-manager Sir Henry Irving (1838–1905) and his circle; the novelist and playwright Sir Hall Caine (1853-1931) and his circle; the musician, opera impresario, aeronaut, and religious writer Thomas Monck Mason (1803-1889)